bradchristie/taminations-flutter/assets/info/designators.md

 * **Outer 2/4/6, Center 2/4/6** - according to distance from the center of the set.
   Note that for tidal formations, Centers is not the same as Center 4.
-* **Center / Middle / Outside Diamond** - Selects specified diamond from formations with a wave or line of 6.
+* **Center / Middle / Outside Diamond** - Selects specified diamond from formations with a center wave or line of 4 or 6.
 Center and Outside Diamond can also be used with thars.
 * **Heads/Sides** - in a squared set, refers to dancers in those positions.
 Otherwise, the original heads or sides.
 * **Couples / Waves** - dancers that are couples (facing the same direction),